-To grow your real estate business with the content marketing approach, you will definitely need to delegate at some point the content production.
+To grow your real estate business with the content marketing approach, you will definitely need to delegate content production at some point.

 Here comes again a numbers game.

-You may know after a certain amount of time that once ranked, you get on average 800 page views per article and for every 5 articles with this number of page views, you generate a real estate transaction of $8000 profit.
+After a certain amount of time, you may know that once ranked, you get, on average, 800 page views per article.
+And for every 5 articles with this number of page views, you generate a real estate transaction of $8000 profit.

-In so knowing, you can then determine how many articles you need per month to reach your profit goal in the desired amount of time.
+Knowing this, you can determine how many articles you need per month to reach your profit goal in the desired amount of time.

-But take into consideration that the scalability will not be that fast as with paid advertising because Google takes its time to rank your content and the traffic you generate isn’t that controllable as with paid traffic methods.
+But the scalability will not be as fast as with paid advertising because Google takes time to rank your content, and the traffic you generate isn’t as controllable as paid traffic methods.

-To end this article, I will give you an example of calculation for this method:
+To end this article, I will give you an example of the calculation for this method:

 - 4000 page views per month convert into one real estate transaction of $8,000 profit